-- (1) The appointment must be approved by the Ph.D.
-Chair, Committee, and Director of the School of Social Work. - (2) If the Co-Major Professor is from outside the School of Social Work, all academic decisions must be approved by the Major Professor from the School of Social Work. - (3) The School of Social Work has the right to remove a Co-Major Professor if the student's progress towards completion is being thwarted. - (4) The Co-Major Professor must meet all the requirements as a Major Professor as stated in the OGS policies.
+- 1. The appointment must be approved by the Ph.D.
+Chair, Committee, and Director of the School of Social Work. - 2.
+If the Co-Major Professor is from outside the School of Social Work, all academic decisions must be approved by the Major Professor from the School of Social Work. - 3.
+The School of Social Work has the right to remove a Co-Major Professor if the student's progress towards completion is being thwarted. - 4.
+The Co-Major Professor must meet all the requirements as a Major Professor as stated in the Office of Graduate Studies policies.